-The resources below are a collection of research papers, articles and curriculum offered free of charge.
+The resources below are a collection of research papers, articles and curriculum.

 This information packet discusses definitions related to individuals with disabilities, myths and facts around disabilities, and different models for viewing disabilities.
 The packet covers people’s rights, statistics, sexual assault, abuse, neglect, and barriers to accessing sexual assault services.
 The packet concludes with information about leaving a partner and legislative rights.